The following articles

 did not owe their success to any superiority of intellect" but despite

-this there However it is not only in civilised western man that Wallace produces
+However it is not only in civilised western man that Wallace produces

 examples, he also believes that there is evidence of an unseen agent in